alfredbaudisch/alfredbaudisch.com/content/posts/2021-03-21-0010-meatball-asteroid-pulsing-field.md

 type: "post"
 ---

-Procedural shading done in Blender, without any help from tutorials this time – it’s still far from good, but it’s a start.
+Procedural shading done in Blender, without any help from tutorials this time – it's still far from good, but it's a start.
 Post processing in Photoshop.

 [![](/media/wp-content/2021/03/0010-process-blender-1024x759.png)](/media/wp-content/2021/03/0010-process-blender.png)